 Yet in all these things we are more than conquerors through Him who loved us.
 For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.”

-So what kind of battle are you facing today?
-The Holy Spirit of might wants to help you, defend you, and “more than conquer” your enemies for you.
+No matter what you are facing, the Holy Spirit of might wants to help you, defend you, and “more than conquer” your enemies for you.
+For example:

 - Are you struggling with physical weakness?
 The Spirit of might can and will fight for you, strengthen your physical body, and help you do what you need to do with victory and power.